The trouble with history

 More often, the ‘gatekeepers’ for much of the material were difficult characters, heavy with their reminders that they were ‘experts’ in various fields, that we were somehow lacking in experience and the same commitment to the past as they.
 Plenty of head-nodding and patience were required to extract necessary archives from the hands of collectors.

-Foremost in our minds was the earliest known image of the home, boasted-about by the executive who’d been given it after news about our book got out, and now stored in his office on the same site as this 100-year-old home.
+Foremost in our minds was the earliest known image of the home, boasted-about by the school executive who’d been given it after news about our book got out, and now stored in his office.
 Of course we were very keen to include it in the publication.

 Our deadline came and went.
 The centenary was celebrated, but with no book.
-It was printed six weeks later, without any opportunity given to its writers for proof-reading.
-The brand new title languished in boxes, its target audience long gone.
+Printed six weeks later, without any opportunity given for proof-reading, the brand new title languished in boxes, its target audience long gone.

 More than a little disappointed, I got back to my drama school coursework and waitering job, and tried to make history of what had turned out to be a deflating experience.

-Six years later, a meeting with a woman who’d been housed at this old building while it was a church hostel revived the home’s story.
-Her account shed new light on the experiences recorded in the ecclesiastical records.
+Six years later, a meeting with a woman who’d been housed at Coorah while it was a church hostel revived the home’s story.
+Her account shed new light on the experiences recorded in the church records.
 Far from the ‘happy times’ which Anglican subscribers were fed in the 1940s, this place had actually been a source of fear to many of the resident children.
 At this time, generations of stolen, abused and neglected children in Australia were just starting to surface and tell their stories.

 The house itself had been given a timely facelift, and the force behind the transformation proved to be the very same guardian of the earliest photograph of the building.
 Unfortunately, he never got around to reading our book, or even having a copy of it on display.
 Misinformation about the building was rife – basic facts, like dates, which the book had recorded from primary sources, were not being communicated.